ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/server/configuration/authentication-and-authorization.markdown

 ## Windows Authentication

 When an action (request) needs to be authenticated and no other authentication method is detected, then Windows Authentication is chosen.
 Worth noting is that all `/admin` endpoint requests are processed using this method.
-By default all windows users and groups have access to all the databases, but this can be easily changed by editing the `Raven/Authorization/WindowsSettings` document in the `system` database.
+By default only admins and backup operator users have access to all databases.
+Other users and groups don't have any access to resources, but this can be easily changed by editing the `Raven/Authorization/WindowsSettings` document in the `system` database.
 The document consists of list of users and groups that contain the list of accessible databases.

 ### Example: